fesor/json_spec/README.md

 If you working with JSON-based REST APIs there are several issues:

-- You can't simple check is a response is equal to given string as there is things like server-generated IDs or keys sorting.
+- You can't simply check is a response is equal to given string as there are things like server-generated IDs or keys sorting.
 - Key ordering should be the same both for your API and for expected JSON.
 - Matching the whole responses breaks DRY for the spec